 California State Seal of Biliteracy

-History of the State Seal of Biliteracy
+About the State Seal of Biliteracy

 Assembly Bill 815 (effective 1/1/12) established the State Seal of Biliteracy for eligible high school seniors in California’s public schools.
 This law lists all criteria that a student must meet in order to demonstrate that they have attained a high level of proficiency in speaking, reading, and writing in English and one or more languages.